sateesh3048/employeeserviceDemo/milestone1/ProjectSetupGuide.md

 ![img_10.png](images/img_10.png)

-You can move this folder to Desktop/Documents.if you click on employeeservice folder, you are able to see project folders like this
+You can move this folder to Desktop/Documents. if you click on employeeservice folder, you are able to see project folders like this

 ![img_8.png](images/img_8.png)

+## Congratulations
+Congratulations :) You basic project setup is completed.